-- A daily stake is the amount of funds you are willing to give to yourself for playing two or more sessions.
+- A daily stake is the number of funds you are willing to give to yourself for playing two or more sessions.

-- A weekly stake is the amount of funds you will reward yourself when visiting a casino town.
+- A weekly stake is the number of funds you will reward yourself when visiting a casino town.